GAN (NASDAQ:GAN) Releases FY 2021 Earnings Guidance

-GAN (NASDAQ:GAN) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $103 million-$108 million, compared to the consensus revenue estimate of $102.24 million.
+GAN (NASDAQ:GAN) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $- for the period.
+The company issued revenue guidance of $103 million-108 million, compared to the consensus revenue estimate of $102.24 million.

-A number of equities analysts recently commented on the company.
-Craig Hallum reiterated a hold rating and issued a $20.00 price target (down from $28.00) on shares of GAN in a research note on Thursday, April 1st.
-Zacks Investment Research downgraded GAN from a hold rating to a strong sell rating in a research note on Wednesday, May 26th.
-Finally, B. Riley reiterated a buy rating on shares of GAN in a research note on Monday, May 24th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the stock.
-GAN presently has a consensus rating of Hold and an average target price of $28.40.
+GAN (NASDAQ:GAN) last announced its quarterly earnings results on Sunday, May 16th.
+The company reported ($0.11) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.02) by ($0.09).
+The company had revenue of $27.84 million for the quarter, compared to analyst estimates of $24.81 million.
+GAN had a negative return on equity of 12.65% and a negative net margin of 46.37%.
+The company’s revenue was up 263.0% compared to the same quarter last year.
+On average, analysts anticipate that GAN will post -0.46 earnings per share for the current fiscal year.

-In other news, Director David Goldberg sold 7,500 shares of GAN stock in a transaction that occurred on Wednesday, May 26th.
-The stock was sold at an average price of $17.14, for a total transaction of $128,550.00.
-Following the sale, the director now owns 26,147 shares of the company’s stock, valued at $448,159.58.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In related news, Director David Goldberg sold 7,500 shares of the company’s stock in a transaction dated Wednesday, May 26th.
+The shares were sold at an average price of $17.14, for a total value of $128,550.00.
+Following the sale, the director now owns 26,147 shares in the company, valued at approximately $448,159.58.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 GAN Company Profile